8 Essential Tools and Materials for Starting Seeds Indoors

 Before purchasing from seed companies, check online reviews or curated lists from trustworthy sources (such as Dave’s Garden) to ensure sellers are well regarded by your fellow gardeners.
 Baker Creek Heirloom Seeds, for example, scores high and offers both vegetable and flower seeds.
-Alternatively, you can save your own seeds from plants that aren’t hybrids—and swap with other gardeners online to obtain more.
-Although some seeds never should be sowed indoors, plenty more will thrive if given that head start.
+Alternatively, you can save your own seeds from plants that aren’t hybrids and swap with other gardeners online to obtain more.
+Although some seeds never should be started indoors, plenty more will thrive if given that head start.

-The prices listed here are accurate as of publication on 3/21/22.
+The prices listed here are accurate as of February 17, 2023.